Gayheart-Dankwah/Machine-Learning-Project/README.md

 Households with primary and Secondary Level education had high food security.
 # Usage
 To use this project you will need to install the following dependencies:
-'Python 3', pandas, sklearn, numpy, seaborn, matplotlib to make everything easier, download and install Anaconda from the official Anaconda website. open Jupyter notebook
+'Python 3', pandas, sklearn, numpy, seaborn, matplotlib.
+Also to make everything easier, download and install Anaconda from the official Anaconda website. open Jupyter notebook
 # Contributing